Ten FAQs on sales presentations.

 - Use a minimal amount of clip art.

-5. How can I get my audience interested?
+5. How can I get my audience interested in my presentation?

 You may have a chance to talk to people before you make your presentation.
 If so, use it to find common ground and to show that you understand their business.